 1G, 2G, 5G, 6G Welding Position limitation in WPS

-ASME BPVC Section IX also make very good guideline and limitation about welding position in WPS for the specific welding process.
-Take an example for GTAW process ( for other welding process, we do same thing, check each variable to know what happen on it when we change them ).
-For GTAW process, any addition of a welding position is categorized as an essential variable.
-This means the welding position has an important effect on weld quality result.
+ASME Boiler and Pressure Vessel Code Section IX also makes very good guidelines and limitations about welding positions in WPS for the specific welding process.
+Take an example for GTAW process ( for other welding processes, we do the same thing, check each variable to know what happen on it when we change them ).
+For the GTAW process, any addition of a welding position is categorized as an essential variable.
+This means the welding position has an important effect on weld quality results.
 QW-405.1 states a change in the position qualified is essential.
 Ex: Welders were qualified in the flat (1F) position so they can only weld in the 1F position.